Theleruby/RubyStuff/README.md

 # RubyStuff
 This repo contains addons I've written for World of Warcraft: Wrath of the Lich King (3.3.5a client version).
-This is mostly a work-in-progress, so expect bugs.
+The addons are mostly a work-in-progress, so expect bugs.
 I'm also new to writing lua as well as WoW addons, so things might be written kinda badly for now.

-Feel free to make feature requests and report bugs.
-I'll try to fix anything reported and improve the code quality over time.
+I'll try to improve the code quality over time.

-Everything here is public domain (at least the parts I wrote) so you can also do what you want with it.
+The addons made here were created for my own personal use to make my life easier.
+I intend to maintain them on that basis.
+Feel free to make feature requests and report bugs, but I don't guarantee to fix anything or add any new features (it depends on my free time).
+Everything here is public domain (at least the parts I wrote) so you can also do what you want with it, fork it, rebrand it, whatever.
+Go nuts.

 To install or update the addons, download the repo from GitHub as a zip file and put the addons you want into the AddOns folder.